harguss/Code-201-Reading-Notes/class1.md

 ## Reading

+Begin with a statement addressing why this topic matters as it relates to what you are studying in this module.

+If there are no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.

+If you utilize any content directly from the reading sources, be sure to identify what you are quoting, and cite the source.

 ### Component-Based Architecture

 1. What is a “component”?A small piece of code that you are using to build the interface with React